 During the probationary period, employees shall be evaluated regularly using factors clearly related to the job, such as general suitability for the position based upon work-related behaviors and characteristics.
 Employees will be informed at time of hire about the evaluation criteria in order to facilitate job performance.
-Deficiencies needing improvement shall be stated in writing.
+Deficiencies needing improvement shall be stated in writing and the probationary period shall be extended for up to ninety (90) days.